vinayakg/vinayakg.github.io/_posts/2022-02-13-invest-in-your-digital-security-with-pihole-wiregaurd-vpn.md

 With pandemic everything went remote right from corporate offices, educational institutions and everything else, there was no other choice.
 Internet is literally at the center of everything we do today.
 In the physical world, we invest in securing our homes/offices, our physical documents (in lockers) and if you are famous you need a bodygaurd as well.
 But in the digital world, we don't pay a lot of attention.
 We use things as they are offered.
 The devices we use every day that has all the data including our personal data, bank accounts & other financial assets & everything that we store on the device.
 We no longer need to follow someone or do physical search to know about someone.
 All we need to do is do a simple search and we get all details from a single place using internet.

 Most of the softwares today also track us all the time, drop cookies and boat loads of javascript.
-And there are malicious websites that spread malware, virus and causes various other kinds of [nasty things]([10 Cyber Security Trends You Can't Ignore In 2021 (purplesec.us)](https://purplesec.us/cyber-security-trends-2021/)).
+And there are malicious websites that spread malware, virus and causes various other kinds of [nasty things](https://purplesec.us/cyber-security-trends-2021/).
-Hence our devices become the primary target of attack; [cybersecurity incidents]([Top 50 Cyber Security Statistics & Facts | CompTIA](https://connect.comptia.org/blog/cyber-security-stats-facts)) on the rise everywhere.
+Hence our devices become the primary target of attack; [cybersecurity incidents](https://connect.comptia.org/blog/cyber-security-stats-facts) on the rise everywhere.
 Internet is a [recent phenomena](https://www.usg.edu/galileo/skills/unit07/internet07_02.phtml) and the adoption is still at nascent stages.
 So thinking of security in the digital world may only happen as we discover and understand the challenges involved.

 We need to start investing for security in the digital world as well in the same way as we think of securing ourself in the physical world.